Trading Partner Portal: Costa Rica

 Costa Rica is a major exporter of agriculture products, such as, bananas, pineapples, coffee, melons, and sugar.
 US Department of Commerce

-Costa Rica has a well founded trade relationship with the United States.
+Costa Rica has a well-founded trade relationship with the United States.
 The US is not only Costa Rica’s #1 export destination; it is also the #1 importer of goods into the country.
-The United States imported $8.75 billion of goods from Costa Rica in 2023.
-The key imports from Costa Rica are miscellaneous manufactured commodities, computer and electronic products, and agricultural products, valued at $3.3 billion, $1.6 billion and $1.4 billion respectively.
+The United States imported $10.5 billion in goods from Costa Rica in 2023, with Costa Rica being the U.S.’ 37th import market.
+The key imports from Costa Rica are miscellaneous manufactured commodities ($3.7 billion), computer and electronic products ($2.5 billion), agricultural products ($1.6 billion), and processed foods ($424 million).
 Costa Rica is the 38th export destination of the United States.
-In 2022, the US exported just $8.5 billion worth of goods.
-The United States’ key exports to Costa Rica include petroleum and coal products, computers and electronic products, and chemicals.

 Costa Rica- California Trade